 Read more about visiting Karlštejn Castle here.

-And to Křivoklát Castle
+22. Day Trip to Křivoklát Castle

-We took the Gothic Palace – Long tour (the basic tour).
+We took the Gothic Palace – Long Tour (the basic tour).
 This 80-minute guided tour takes you into the Royal Hall (which is the second-largest hall in the country after Prague Castle’s Vladislav Hall), the Late Gothic chapel, the expansive library with 52,000 volumes, the dungeon and prison, and more.

-There are a lot fewer options for tours to Křivoklát Castle, but you might try this Křivoklát Castle Tour by Private Car, this Private Křivoklát Castle Tour with Bohemia Glass Factory & Lunch, or this Křivoklát Castle & Křivoklátsko Day Hike.
-Of course, I recommend the Private Prague Guide tour of Křivoklát Castle and Karlštejn Castle.
+There are only a few options for tours to Křivoklát Castle, but you might try this Křivoklát Castle Tour by Private Car, this Private Křivoklát Castle Tour with Bohemia Glass Factory & Lunch, or this Křivoklát Castle & Křivoklátsko Day Hike.

 Read more about visiting Křivoklát Castle here.